Billingham: Sport

-Billingham also is the home of Billingham Town F.C., who celebrated their 50th anniversary in 2017 having been initially founded in 1967 as Billingham Social Club.
-Middlesbrough W.F.C., founded in 1976, also play at Bedford Terrace.
+Billingham is the home of Billingham Town F.C., who celebrated their 50th anniversary in 2017 having been initially founded in 1967 as Billingham Social Club.

-The chemical industry's creation of ammonia in the town also led to the formation of one of Billingham's two football teams, Billingham Synthonia, Synthonia being a portmanteau of synthetic ammonia.
-At the beginning of the 2017–18 season, financial difficulties spurred Billingham Synthonia F.C. to relocate to the Norton Sports Complex in Norton in a ground-share with Norton & Stockton Ancients.
+The chemical industry's creation of ammonia in the town also led to the formation of Billingham's other football team, Billingham Synthonia, Synthonia being a portmanteau of synthetic ammonia and the name given to synthetic ammonia produced at the Billingham chemical plant.
+At the beginning of the 2017–18 season, financial difficulties spurred Billingham Synthonia F.C. to relocate to the Norton Sports Complex in Norton in a ground-share with Norton & Stockton Ancients and are currently ground sharing with Stokesley SC.

 Billingham Synthonia Cricket Club is of similar origins to the football club of the same name.
 The club play in the North Yorkshire and South Durham Cricket League.

-The town also has its own ice hockey team (the Billingham Stars) in the English National Ice Hockey League, whose home rink is Billingham Forum Ice Arena.
-There is also another ice hockey team called the Billingham wildcats which is made up of women aged 16+.
+Ice hockey team, the Billingham Stars compete in the English National Ice Hockey League, and is based at the Billingham Forum Ice Arena.
+There is also another ice hockey team called the Billingham Wildcats which is made up of women aged 16+.

-The town has one Rugby Union club, Billingham RUFC, which has four senior teams, the 1st XV currently playing in National 3 North, four leagues from the Premiership.
+The town has one Rugby Union club, Billingham RUFC, which has four senior teams, the 1st XV currently playing in National 2 North, three leagues from the Premiership.
 The 2nd XV (Lions) currently playing in The "Candy League" Division 1.
-The 3rd XV currently playing in The "Teesside Merit League", with the Colts playing in a competitive Saturday Colts League.
+The 3rd XV currently playing in The "Candy League" Division 2, with the Colts playing in a competitive Saturday Colts League.
 The club also has a junior section, ranging from U-7 minis to U-16s, with teams winning Durham county cups and leagues.

+Billingham RUFC has produced two players for England, Christopher Hyndman, u21s England and Adam Radwan, England.